 Layers: June 5–7 2017 -- A conference for designers, Layers is described as “like a party, but for learning.”
 This three-day conference will take place at the Montgomery Theater, across from WWDC.
 Details have yet to be announced, but tickets cost $850 each.

 MacDeployment: June 8–9 2017 -- A two-day conference starting on June 8th at the University of Calgary in Canada, MacDeployment is dedicated to the best practices in Mac deployment and maintenance.
-Registration will open in April.
+Early bird registration costs $179 through 23 May 2017, after which it goes up to $249.

 X World: June 29–30, 2017 -- For those who manage Mac and iOS installations in a support, lab manager, network technician, or systems administrator role, the Australian Apple University Consortium puts on the X World conference.
 Session and registration information are not yet available, but the conference will take place at the University of Technology Sydney.